MayaqqDev/Estrogen/common/src/main/resources/assets/estrogen/textures/item/thigh_highs/readme.txt

 The rendered textures go into textures/thigh_highs but can really be anywhere

-delete this when we got all the pride textures :3
+delete this txt file when we got all the pride textures :3

+-sery (dumb cat)